ChezhianR/Week4-Assignment/README.md

 1) `README.md` : the file you are currently reading.
 2) `run_analysis.R` :a script for performing the analysis, and
 3) `CodeBook.md` : a code book that describes the variables, the data, and any transformations or work that has been performed to clean up the data called .
-4) `tidyData.csv` : a tidy data set as described below,
+4) `tidyData.txt` : a tidy data set as described below,

 ## Summary